aybehrouz/argennon/md/avm.md

     these transactions.

--   `installApp` installs an AVM smart contract and determines the update policy of the smart contract: if the contract is updatable or not, the accounts that can update or uninstall the contract, and so on.
+-   `installApp` installs an AVM smart contract and determines the update policy of the smart contract: if the contract is updatable or not, which accounts can update or uninstall the contract, and so on.

 -   `unInstallApp` removes an AVM smart contract.